Sibcoin-developers/electrum-sibcoin-client/README-OSX.md

 1. Download the .dmg from https://sibcoin.money
 2. Open .dmg in Finder
-3. Double Click Electrum-SIB.pkg
+3. Double Click Electrum-Sibcoin.pkg
-4. Follow instructions to install Electrum-SIB
+4. Follow instructions to install Electrum-Sibcoin

-Electrum-SIB will be installed by default to /Applications
+Electrum-Sibcoin will be installed by default to /Applications

 Your Wallets will be stored in /Users/YOUR_LOGIN_NAME/.electrum-sib/wallets